 On this Mother’s Day, I’d like to wish a beautiful day to all who are mothers.
 Sending happy thoughts to those who will be spending the day with their children or celebrating with their own moms.

-And to the women who’ve courageously decided not to be a mom, counterculture to the patriarchal traditions we’ve been emersed in… I see you too and respect and admire your convictions.
+And to the women who’ve courageously chosen not to be a mom, sending a respectful shoutout to you too!

-You deserve to nurture yourself, love yourself, care for yourself, and BE yourself.
+You deserve to nurture yourself, love yourself, and BE yourself.

 That was beautiful.
 Tracy thank you for sharing.